 First, we remove any old insulation from the attic, and once it’s empty, our experienced technicians will run a hose to your attic that connects the two containers of liquid.
 The techs spray the walls and eaves of your attic, and in some cases, they will do the flooring, too.
 The foam sticks to everything, including walls, masonry, and metal, and it expands to provide an airtight, moisture-resistant barrier.

 The foam quickly dries once it’s finished expanding.
 Then, the techs trim off the excess and clean up any mess left over from the application.
 It’s a quick process generally, especially compared to laying rolls of fiberglass or cellulose insulation.
 However, due to the liquids involved, it must be installed by professionals.

 By using spray foam in your attic, all the open spaces where air and moisture can come through are blocked, including ventilation.
 That’s because ventilation in attics isn’t necessary when it’s properly sealed against air and moisture.
 Letting your attic “breathe” keeps air circulating and allows heat to escape in the summer and moisture from building up in the winter.
 However, if air and water don’t come in in the first place, it doesn’t need to escape.

 Contact Us for Attic Spray Foam Insulation in Clayton.

 Reach out to us today to learn more about our attic spray foam insulation can make your home more comfortable and energy-efficient.
-Call us at (919) 847-7072 or fill out our online form to schedule a free no-obligation estimate today!
+Call us at (919) 847-7072 or fill out our online form to schedule a no-obligation estimate today!